If you’re thinking about redesigning your membership site, this site redesign checklist will help you prepare and successfully complete the project.

 This is mainly because you'll have your existing members and audience to consider.
 Without a plan, the chances of something going wrong are higher, so if you don’t want to lose members, you need to have a solid plan in place before getting started on your membership site redesign.

-As well as using services like Google Analytics, heat map tools can help you get a good insight into how your visitors are interacting with your website.
+In addition to services like Google Analytics, heat map tools can help you get a good insight into how your visitors are interacting with your website.
 By viewing where your visitors are clicking and scrolling on your website, you can see if anything needs changing, such as images that look like buttons, or buttons that no one is clicking on.

 Choose an Approach to Site Redesign